 - Doctors should offer advice regarding how to manage oral contraception in the event of vomiting and diarrhoea.

-- Women taking oral contraception should be made aware of the increased DVT risk associated with long-haul travel by air and prolonged periods of coach or car travel, particularly if dehydrated.
+- Women taking oral contraception should be made aware of the increased deep vein thrombosis (DVT) risk associated with long-haul travel by air and prolonged periods of coach or car travel, particularly if dehydrated.
 Patients should be advised of symptoms to look out for and on the use of preventative flight socks.

 - Availability of emergency contraception in the destination country should be considered.
 Patients might wish to take a 'morning after' pill.